Bielorusse/Erdorbit_random/README.md

 I basically rewrote the Erdorbit script in Python3, to get to know the language, and added a random parameters generation feature, to find new ideas of interesting orbital parameters. <br>

 Added in this version:
-  - min and max label above parameters input
+  - rotation velocity corrected
-  - up button, which rotates the drawing
+  - down button, which rotates the drawing
-  - credits in the script